You do not need to be working to claim Child Tax Credit. Check how much you could get if you are responsible for one or more children.

 The basic amount has an upper threshold of £545.
 It gets paid out each year for the 'family element' but you might get extra elements on top.
 It will depend on your circumstances, income, and whether your child has a disability.

-Note: The Tax Credits calculator is a useful tool for working out the amount you might get.
+Note: You can use the tax Credit calculator 2018 as a useful tool for working out the amount you might get.

 Your income maybe too high for tax credits but you can use the tax credit calculator to work out what money you qualify for.
 The limit depends on your personal circumstances as well as those of your partner.